 To help gain a better perspective of security-related activity within your Umbrella environment, the Security Overview report provides you with easy to read charts of your organization's identities and their activity.
 You can easily see what's going on with groups of identities and the types of internet requests they're making and where any problems might be popping up.
 Then you can pivot from this Security Overview report to more advanced reports and determine if there are security risks to your environment that require you to take action.

-Cisco Umbrella Packages
+Umbrella Packages and Feature Availability

 - Navigate to Reporting > Core Reports > Security Overview.